 - If confirmed scarring alopecia due to discoid lupus erythematosus, an anti-nuclear antibodies examination must be performed

-In female pattern hair loss (androgenetic alopecia) the pathological process is slightly more complex as the female still has testosterone which can be converted to DHT, however they have reduced amount s of 5 alpha reductase therefore the amount of DHT produced is a lot less, hence they do not have complete baldness during the miniaturisation process.
+In female pattern hair loss (androgenetic alopecia) the pathological process is slightly more complex as the female still has testosterone which can be converted to DHT.
+However they have reduced amounts of 5 alpha reductase.
+As a result the amount of DHT produced is a lot less, hence they do not have complete baldness during the miniaturisation process.
 Also, in female pattern hair loss it is an inherited condition occurring anytime during and post menopause.

-They also have an enzyme called aromatase which converts testosterone to oestrogen so depending on the genetic background, early female hair loss can occur however most female hair loss occurs after menopause as a result of decreased oestrogen and the effect of the male hormone becomes more apparent which leads to the process of miniaturisation but to a lesser extent.
+Women also have an enzyme called aromatase which converts testosterone to oestrogen so depending on the genetic background, early female hair loss can occur.
+Most female hair loss occurs after menopause as a result of decreased oestrogen and the effect of the male hormone becomes more apparent which leads to the process of miniaturisation but to a lesser extent.

 Example of Type 1

 For all hair transplantation procedures performed by Hillside Hair Clinic surgeons, we guarantee to replace any non-growing hair transplant graft, free-of-charge, providing the patient has adequate donor hair and meets our terms and conditions.
 In our experience, such replacement has seldom been necessary.